beccacauthorn/beccacauthorn.github.io/_posts/2020-01-11-unit-1-data-storytelling-project.md

 player_age = (pd.Timestamp('2018-06-14') - pd.to_datetime(players_teams_merged['birthDate'])) / np.timedelta64(1, 'Y')
 ```

-The following step was to use groupby 'currentNationalTeamId' and find the median age of each team.
+The following step was to use groupby 'currentNationalTeamId' and find the average age of each team.

 ```python
 team_age_mean = players_teams_merged.groupby(by='WorldCupTeamIDs')[['player_age']].mean()
 team_age_mean.player_age = pd.to_numeric(team_age_mean.player_age)
 ```

-To look at the relationship between median team age and number of wins, I created a new column in my dataframe with each of the teams total number of wins during the competition.
+To look at the relationship between average team age and number of wins, I created a new column in my dataframe with each of the teams total number of wins during the competition.

 ```python
 winner_list = [str(match['winner']) for match in matches_list]